Field-Induced Ferroelectric Phase Transition Dynamics in PMN-PT compositions near the Morphotropic Phase Boundary: Discussion

-Finally, a second inconsistency is that the natural tendency to form a glassy-ordered state should no longer hold true as $x$ approaches $0.4$, where the system acts like a true ferroelectric.
-It is unclear at which concentration will this phenomena no longer be observed, signaling the shift from relaxor-ferroelectric to standard ferroelectric behavior.
+Finally, a second inconsistency is that this mechanism should weaken as $x \rightarrow 0.4$, where the system behaves as a conventional ferroelectric.
+Identifying the concentration at which this crossover occurs remains an open problem.
 Further investigations into samples $0.3 < x < 0.4$---using a similar set of experimental protocols---are currently being performed to study this point in greater depth.